Understanding and Managing Chronic Pain

 The Mechanisms of Chronic Pain

-At the core of chronic pain lies a phenomenon called “central sensitization.”
-This occurs when the brain and spinal cord become hypersensitive to pain signals, amplifying the perception of discomfort even in the absence of a clear physical trigger. π€― Factors like stress, anxiety, and depression can further exacerbate this central sensitization, creating a vicious cycle of pain and emotional distress.
+A key factor is “central sensitization.”
+This occurs when the brain and spinal cord become hypersensitive to pain signals, amplifying discomfort even without a clear physical trigger.
+Factors like stress, anxiety, and depression can exacerbate this sensitization, creating a cycle of pain and emotional distress.

 Changes in Brain Structure and Function